-Covid-19 precautions have taken quite a toll on park activities – limited restrictions only are now in force:
+Covid-19 precautions took quite a toll on park activities – although limited restrictions only have been in force:

 - Regular Working Bees: Restarted again from 2/11/2020 with Covid-19 restrictions and under a COVIDSafe Plan.
 19/7/2021 working bee cancelled due to Lockdown #5.